follow-the-sun/follow-the-sun.github.io/index.md

 * A communication protocol
 * Tasks for the day for individuals
 * Handover template
-* Assign tasks to a composite persona owner \[17\]
+* Assign tasks to a composite persona owner

 It was also observed that hand-offs between different sites was especially difficult in the weekends, since there is no overlap during the hand-off and the hand off happens, for example, via e-mail, instead of via the phone or other communication tool.

 Another documented case of FTS application was by Infosys\[20\] in 2005 where FTS was applied to small subsets of the project cycle.
 Infosys concluded that applicability of FTS was limited and highly specific to the nature of the task at hand.
 Cameron\[13\] highlights the example of FTS application at EDS (now a part of HP).

-Based on these observations and the results presented in literature it can be said that FTS approach is not widely used in practice because of its limitations and challenges.
+Based on these observations and the results presented in literature, it can be said that FTS approach is not widely used in practice because of its limitations and challenges.

 # [](#header-1) 9   Advantages of FTS approach